SkillfulElectro/JuaLang/README.md

 hi = "string data type"
 numeric = 1.2
 ```
-- Jua native functions does not return value so can't use them in expr
+- Jua native inline functions does not return value so can't use them in expr , so zed here is Jua extension func
 ```c
 /*EXPR*/
 hi = zed() + (4/2) * 3 ;